A sparse spectral method for fractional differential equations in one-spatial dimension: Sum space

 \section{Sum space}

 The goal of this section is to define the four families of functions found in \cref{fig:relations}.
 The first row in \cref{fig:relations} form the primal set of functions that we approximate our solution with.
 The action of $(-\Delta)^{1/2}$ maps the top left and right families to the bottom left and right families of functions, respectively.
 The map induces a diagonal matrix.
 By contrast, we construct the identity map from the top left family to the bottom right, and from the top right to the bottom left.
 These identity mappings only have two diagonals in their induced matrices that are non-zero entries.
+Throughout this work, we use the convention $\mathbb{N} \coloneqq \{1,2,3,\dots\}$ and $\mathbb{N}_0 \coloneqq \{0,1,2,3,\dots\}$.

-We note that there does not exist an identity operator from top left to bottom left and top right to bottom right.
+\begin{remark} We note that there does not exist an identity operator from top left to bottom left and top right to bottom right.
 This is precisely why we require both families in the top and bottom rows, rather than just one.
 By combining the first row of families of functions and the bottom row of families of functions, we can find the sparse map induced by $\lambda \mathcal{I}+(-\Delta)^{1/2}$.
-The operators $\Hil$ and $\fdx$ are treated similarly.
-Throughout this work, we use the convention $\mathbb{N} \coloneqq \{1,2,3,\dots\}$ and $\mathbb{N}_0 \coloneqq \{0,1,2,3,\dots\}$.
+The operators $\Hil$ and $\fdx$ are treated similarly. \end{remark}

 Consider the {\it sum space}: